 Whatever you’re searching for on ACRIS, you’ll have plenty of options to filter things down as necessary.

-For example, you can filter by location (county or borough), date range, and document type or class.
-These advanced search filters can make tracking specific document recordings much more effortless.
+For example, you can filter by location (county or borough), document date range, and document type or class.
+These advanced search filters can make tracking specific document recordings much easier.

 We do not recommend using ACRIS as an alternative to a title report.
 However, running a preliminary search on the database can be helpful.
 Some documents include mortgage satisfactions, UCC financing statements, and notices of federal tax liens.

-Therefore, while this system can be an excellent tool for gaining insight into a property’s background, you shouldn’t rely solely on the website.
+So, while this system is an excellent tool for learning about a property’s history, don’t rely only on the website.

 The New York City Department of Finance does not approve the web page, and there may be filing errors or incomplete public records.